alkiranet/terraform-provider-alkira/docs/resources/internet_application.md

 - **billing_tag_ids** (List of Number) IDs of billing tags.
 - **id** (String) The ID of this resource.
 - **inbound_connector_id** (String) Inbound connector ID.
 When `inbound_connector_type` is `DEFAULT`, it could be left empty.
 - **inbound_connector_type** (String) The inbound connector type specifies how the internet application is to be opened up to the external world.
 By `DEFAULT` the native cloud internet connector is used.
 In this scenario, Alkira takes care of creating this inbound internet connector implicitly.
-If instead inbound access is via the `AKAMAI_PROLEXIC` connector then then you need to create and configure that connector and use it with the internet application.
+If instead inbound access is via the `AKAMAI_PROLEXIC` connector, then you need to create and configure that connector and use it with the internet application.
+- **public_ips** (List of String) This option pertains to the `AKAMAI_PROLEXIC` inbound_connector_type.
+The public IPs are to be used to access the internet application.
+These public IPs must belong to one of the BYOIP ranges configured for the Akamai Prolexic Connector.

 ### Read-Only